MiltonGreat/Global-Temperature-Time-Series/README.md

 ### Key Findings

-- Global Temperature Trend: The data reveals a steady increase in global temperatures over time, with recent decades showing the most significant warming.
+- **Global Temperature Trend**: The data reveals a clear, steady increase in global temperatures over time, with recent decades showing the most significant warming.
+This aligns with the broader understanding of global climate change.

-- Correlation between Year and Temperature: The dataset shows a strong positive correlation (0.82) between Year and the Mean temperature anomaly, suggesting that global temperatures have been rising consistently.
+- **Correlation between Year and Temperature**: A strong positive correlation (0.82) between the Year and Mean temperature anomaly suggests that global temperatures have consistently risen over the years.
+This provides evidence of ongoing global warming.

-- Normalized Temperature Distribution: After normalization, the temperature values are scaled between 0 and 1, allowing for a more consistent comparison across years.
+- **Normalized Temperature Distribution**: After normalization, the temperature values are scaled between 0 and 1, allowing for a more consistent comparison across years without the influence of large temperature spikes or drops.

+- **Extreme Temperature Events**: The year 2016 recorded the highest temperature anomaly, which is consistent with the significant warming seen in recent years.
+The year 1909 recorded the lowest temperature anomaly, which provides context for the cooler periods in Earth's climate history.

 ### Future Work

-- Extended Analysis: Explore correlations with additional environmental factors such as CO2 emissions, sea level rise, or land use changes.
+1. **Extended Analysis**: Investigate additional environmental factors such as CO2 emissions, sea level rise, and land use changes to see how they influence global temperature anomalies.

-- Time Series Forecasting: Use time series models (ARIMA, LSTM, etc.) to predict future temperature trends based on historical data.
+2. **Time Series Forecasting**: Use time series models (e.g., ARIMA, LSTM) to predict future temperature anomalies based on historical trends.

-- Climate Change Modeling: Model the impact of various factors on global temperature and explore different climate change scenarios.
+3. **Climate Change Modeling**: Model the potential impact of various factors (such as human activities and natural climate events) on future global temperature and explore different climate change scenarios.

+4. **Regional Temperature Trends**: Investigate temperature anomalies by region to understand how global warming may be affecting different areas of the world.

 ### Source